Beginner's guide to using an electric vehicle

 Most EV owners charge their car overnight - this way the car has plenty of charge for your driving needs the next day.

-It's like a mobile phone - in many ways, charging your electric car is very similar to charging your phone.
+It's like a mobile phone - in many ways, charging your electric car is very similar to charging an electronic device.
 You usually plug it in overnight or when you don't need it, so your car is always ready for you.

 If all this sounds complicated, we promise it isn't.